LRuesink-WebArray/esphome-native-api/README.md

 The library uses protocol buffers for communication.
 The proto files are pre-generated and committed to the repository.

-To update to the latest ESPHome protocol definitions:
+To update the proto files from ESPHome:

 ```bash
 npm run proto:generate